 The Nebraska Legislature has passed a law requiring School Districts to adopt a policy on student fees.
-The Lincoln Board of Education adopted the attached student fees policy (Policy 5520) on May 23, 2023.
+The Lincoln Board of Education adopted the attached student fees policy (Policy 5520) on May 14, 2024.

 Attached is the Lincoln Public Schools "Student Fees Policy" and a description of programs/materials/supplies covered by the policy.
-The fee waiver application is completed online (www.lps.org); however, a print version can be found at the back of this Important Information Booklet.
+The fee waiver application is completed online (LPS.org); however, a print version can be found at the back of this Important Information Booklet.